Vortex Bladeless: Technology

 Vortex Bladeless is a vortex-induced vibration resonant wind generator, in contrast to horizontal-axis wind turbines (HAWT) and vertical-axis wind turbines (VAWT) that work by rotation.
-Vortex's innovation comes from its unusual shape and way of harnessing energy by oscillation: its fiberglass and carbon fiber reinforced polymer mast oscillates in the wind, taking advantage of the emission of von Kármán vortices when a moving fluid passes over a slender structure.
+Vortex's innovation comes from its unusual shape and way of harnessing energy by oscillation; fiberglass and carbon fiber reinforced polymer mast oscillates in the wind, taking advantage of the emission of von Kármán vortices when a moving fluid passes over a slender structure.
 At the bottom of the mast, a carbon fiber rod moves an alternator that generates electricity with no moving parts in contact.
-Vortex Bladeless does not rotate, and thus is not a turbine.
+Vortex Bladeless does not rotate and thus is not a turbine.

-The design seeks to overcome issues related to rotary wind turbines such as maintenance, amortization, noise, birds and environmental impact, logistics, and visual aspects.
-According to the firm, Vortex generators have a small carbon footprint and use less raw materials compared to rotary wind turbines of the same height.
+The design seeks to overcome perceived issues related to rotary wind turbines such as maintenance, amortization, noise, birds and environmental impact, logistics, and visual aspects.
+According to the firm, Vortex generators have a small carbon footprint and use fewer raw materials compared to rotary wind turbines of the same height.
 They are expected to have a low center of gravity that allows for a small foundation dimensions and a very low wake turbulence, so several Vortex generators can fit in the same area as one rotary turbine, possibly improving on the lower energy density per hectare that wind turbines usually achieve.
-However, the firm does not aim to compete with the wind turbine industry but to offer a small wind turbine alternative for the end-consumer market and for low-power systems, markets served poorly or not at all by larger scale wind power.
+However, the firm does not aim to compete with the wind turbine industry but to offer a small wind turbine alternative for the end-consumer market and low-power systems, markets served poorly or not at all by larger-scale wind power.

 Vortex is a vertical, slender, cylindrical device.
 It is composed of two main parts: a fixed base where the device is attached to an anchor, and a flexible mast which, acting as a cantilever, interacts more freely with moving fluid in an oscillating movement.
 It has no gears or moving parts in contact, so it needs no oils or lubricants as do rotary machines.
 The device's operation barely requires maintenance and operating costs.
 All these features make them closer to solar power's features and make them more useful for distributed energy.
 A linear alternator transforms mechanical energy into electricity.
 It counts with neodymium magnets and its stator is located inside of the moving part of the device.

-While converting mechanical energy into electricity, the alternator damps (cushions) the induced oscillation movement and simultaneously can modify the natural oscillation frequency of the moving structure.
-Thus, the lock-in range is increased while maintaining the resonance frequency in higher wind speeds.
+While converting mechanical energy into electricity, the alternator damps the induced oscillation movement and simultaneously can modify the natural oscillation frequency of the moving structure.
+Thus, the lock-in range is increased while maintaining the resonance frequency at higher wind speeds.
 The firm patented a mechanism called tuning system for this task, based on magnetic repulsion.
 Unlike rotary wind turbines, this phenomenon can modify the apparent elasticity constant of the structure which depends on the oscillation amplitude, allowing it to grow as long as wind speed grows.
 Despite its simplicity, 6 families of registered patents protect the design and technology worldwide.